orion-miller/orion-miller.github.io/_posts/2020-10-04-chassis-sim-competition.md

 ## Simulation

 Lap simulation results were generated through the ChassisSim program, with a maximum limit of 100 runs to finalize the vehicle setup.
+Data was analyzed using Motec i2.
 Below for the baseline run through a left turn, we can see that the front right tire is lifting fully off the ground mid-corner (there is no FZ channel in the data but FY is clearly flatlining to 0).
 The fronts are also generating more slip angle with wheel, so both of these indicated the car needed to be freed up.

 ![2](/assets/images/2020-10-04-chassis-sim-competition/Data1.png)